 Requirements for Each Engineering Major Program of Study

-The curriculum for each B.S.E. major is described in that program's departmental Catalog section; see Biomedical Engineering, Chemical and Biochemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, or Mechanical and Industrial Engineering.
+The curriculum for each B.S.E. major is described in that program's departmental Catalog section; see Biomedical Engineering, Chemical and Biochemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Industrial and Systems Engineering, or Mechanical Engineering.

 Each program's curriculum is divided into four major stems, which are described below.